 Immediately after Gina’s daughter, Larkin, was born, Gina could tell she had Down syndrome.
 She stayed in the NICU for a long time because of respiratory issues and not being able to suck to eat.
-Gina befriended many of the nurses in the NICU who suggested she be given a G-tube so she could become stronger and go home.
+The nurses in the NICU suggested she give Larkin a G-tube so she could become stronger and go home.
 Larkin’s parents decided that was the best option and did the surgery.
 Shortly after, they were able to take her home.

 “She was home for 11 days…it was the most stressful 11 days of my life,” said Gina.
-Larkin was constantly aspirating and her skin color gradually turned “dusty.”
-They ended up going back to the hospital because Gina suspected Larkin’s feeding tube was loose.
+During this time Larkin was constantly aspirating and her skin color gradually turning more and more “dusty.”
 After seeing Larkin’s skin color, she was rushed back into the NICU, an uncommon practice for babies that have been discharged from the NICU.
 Within a few days, she coded and had to be intubated.
-At that point, Gina and her husband spoke to a neurologist.

-“When the neurologist came in, it was literally heart-breaking because he said he suspected Spinal Muscular Atrophy,” said Gina.
-When they asked what that was, he firmly advised them not to worry about it until they got the test results back.
-Like any parent, when they got home, Gina Googled SMA and just broke down.
+“When the neurologist came in, it was heart-breaking because he said he suspected Spinal Muscular Atrophy,” said Gina.
+When we asked what that was, he told us not to worry about it until they got the test results back.
+When they got home, Gina Googled SMA and broke down.
 “What I read was that it was the number one genetic killer of age two and under,” said Gina.
 Over the next couple of weeks, Gina and her husband researched their options in case Larkin did test positive for SMA.

 At 10 weeks old, Larkin was diagnosed with SMA Type 1; the most severe type.
 Larkin had trach surgery and has been on a ventilator ever since.
 Larkin is now twelve years old and is the only known person to have lived with both Down syndrome and SMA.
 “It has been a roller coaster, but well worth it,” said Gina.